 § About InkCMS

-InkCMS is the seventh CMS we've written.
+InkCMS is the seventh CMS Ken and his team have architected — and the first one built from scratch for the agent era.
 The first six taught us what to keep.
 This one started with a question: what would we build if Claude was the senior editor?

 § 01 — Origin